 COVID-19 Response and Relief

 Through the generosity of so many, four COVID-related funds at the Foundation—COVID-19 Response Fund, weR1 Rhode Island Fund, Rhode Island Fund for Public Education Virtual Learning Challenge, and COVID-19 Behavioral Health Fund— have received more than $15 million from approximately 1,400 donors.
-Gifts range from $1 to several million dollars.
-In addition to these four funds, the Foundation also partnered with the State of Rhode Island to administer $5 million in CARES Act funding, making grants to over 100 local nonprofit organizations.
-That means we’ve stewarded more than $20 million in COVID-19 response related funds through the end of 2020.
-Click here to read a selection of thank yous directly from our grantees and donors.
-See the combined list of donors.
-Read about the $5 million in CARES Act funding awarded to local nonprofits through the Foundation and see the list of COVID-19 Response Fund grantees.
-Funding is still needed to respond to COVID-19; donate today.
+The Foundation also partnered with the State of Rhode Island to administer approximately $10 million in CARES Act funding, making grants to well over 100 local nonprofit organizations.
+That means we’ve stewarded more than $27 million in COVID-19 response related funds since the onset of the pandemic.

-In this time of social distancing, our team has produced virtual capacity building workshops to aid the nonprofit community and share best practices across the sector.Nonprofit workshops
+In response to the need for social distancing, our team has produced virtual capacity building workshops to aid the nonprofit community and share best practices.Nonprofit workshops

-Creative partnerships between philanthropy and the public and private sectors are making a big difference for Rhode Islanders - including students - during this crisis.Here's one example
+Creative partnerships are making a difference for Rhode Islanders - including students - as we continue our efforts to alleviate disparities magnified by the pandemic.Here's one example

 COVID-19 Behavioral Health Fund

-The COVID-19 Behavioral Health Fund was established at the Rhode Island Foundation in April by the state Office of the Health Commissioner (OHIC) with more than $5 million in funding from Blue Cross & Blue Shield of Rhode Island, Neighborhood Health Plan of Rhode Island, Tufts Health Plan, and UnitedHealthCare.
+The COVID-19 Behavioral Health Fund was established at the Rhode Island Foundation in April 2020 by the state Office of the Health Commissioner (OHIC) with more than $5 million in funding from Blue Cross & Blue Shield of Rhode Island, Neighborhood Health Plan of Rhode Island, Tufts Health Plan, and UnitedHealthCare.
 Since that time, more than $5.3 million in grants has been awarded to help Rhode Islanders cope with the behavioral health challenges of the COVID-19 crisis.
 The programs range from offering counseling to survivors of domestic violence to helping children cope with the pandemic via telehealth services.
-See the full list of awardees and a brief description of what each grant will support.

 weR1 Rhode Island Fund